sivakusayan/blog/src/posts/2025/9/math-struct-packing.md

 difference between the starting and ending memory addresses of \\(S\\) reveals that the size of
 \\(S\\) is also a multiple of \\(a_\text{max}\\).

-We also have the above conditions hold true if a structure member is a fixed array of primitive members.
+The above conditions also hold true if a structure member is a fixed array of primitive members.
 This is because the alignment of the array is just the alignment of the primitive member itself, and the size of the array is just a multiple of the size of the primitive member.